What to Do If You Get a Ticket for Running a Stop Sign

 One of the best ways to prove you don’t deserve this violation is to challenge the officer’s statements.

 For example, you may collect witness statements and photograph the accident scene to prove you stopped at the right spot.
-Your evidence must show that you didn’t run the sign and the officer had committed a mistake when giving you a violation ticket.
+Your evidence must show that you didn’t run the sign and that the officer had committed a mistake when giving you a violation ticket.

 Prove You Hadn’t Noticed the Stop Sign